Agyemang-john/workshop-backend/README.md

 # Event & Workshop Registration Platform

 ## Overview
-This web application is designed to help workshop and event organizers efficiently register their attendees using customizable forms.
-Organizers can create, edit, and delete workshops, manage registrations, and export attendee data in Excel and other formats.
-Additionally, users can search for workshops and register with ease.
+This web application is designed to help students find and register workshops and events efficiently using customizable forms provided by the organisers.
+And also Organizers can create, edit, and delete workshops, manage registrations, and export attendee data in Excel and other formats.

 ## Features
 - **Filtering for student to easily find workshops**